blockful-io/swaplace-contracts/README.md

 ### Environment Variables

 The project comes with a `.env.example` file.
-You should rename it to `.env` and fill the variables with your own values.
+You should rename it to `.env` and fill the variables with your values.
 Most RPC providers offer free testnet nodes.
 You can use [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) to get a free node.

 WARNING: The private keys used in the `.env` file are from hardhat accounts.
 They are not meant to be used in production.